 Step 1: Go to Application Management

-Tap on “Applications” on the top menu bar, then sSelect your target application from the list.
+Log into the Cloudways Platform with your credentials.
+Click on Applications in the top menu bar and select your target application from the list.

 Step 2: Generating and Downloading SSH Keys